Integrator’s Manual

 Tree Build

 The NVDLA repository supports the build of multiple configurations based on a feature specification file.
 Each configuration of the NVDLA is defined by a spec file in he hw/spec/defs directory.
-The filename is the name of the configuration with a “.spec” exension.
+The filename is the name of the configuration with a “.spec” extension.
 For the configurable release, there are currently two spec files included: “nv_large” which has 2048 INT8 MAC’s, and “nv_small” which has 64 INT8 MAC’s plus some other reductions; the non-configurable release has a single spec file, “nv_full”, which has 2048 multi-precision MAC units.

 The file hw/tree.make specifies a list of configurations to build, as well as paths to tools required for building the configured RTL.
 To create an initial version of this file, run the following command: